-After you have installed the correct driver for your NVIDIA card, you must create a new /etc/X11/xorg.conf to ensure the proper operation of the driver under X Window System Version 7.1.1 and RedHawk Linux Version 6.3.
+After you have installed the correct driver for your NVIDIA card, you must create a new /etc/X11/xorg.conf to ensure the proper operation of the driver under the X Window System.

 It is required to specify that X load the "nvidia" driver along with the appropriate modules in xorg.conf.
 These entries will not be present in the default xorg.conf file created by the installer.
 Follow the process described in section 7.4 Using nvidia-xconfig to generate the new xorg.conf file.